 To ensure that they are better prepared and equipped to successfully operate in the education industry, entrepreneurs are encouraged to visit the National Department of Basic Education (in particular the resource page on education-related acts), the Department of Higher Education and Training (particularly the University Education page), the South African Qualifications Authority, and Umalusi online.

-Support and training available
+Support and Training Available

-The ETDP SETA, which is mandated to promote and facilitate delivery of education training and development to enhance the skills profile of the sector is probably the best source of support available to those interested in the sector
+The ETDP SETA, which is mandated to promote and facilitate the delivery of education training and development to enhance the skills profile of the sector is probably the best source of support available to those interested in the sector